 Among individuals covered by an employment-based health plan, those in CDHPs were more likely than those with traditional coverage to have a choice of health plan, followed by those enrolled in HDHPs.
-Seventy percent of CDHP enrollees had a choice of health plan, compared with 60 percent of individuals in traditional plans, and 51 percent of those with a HDHP (Figure 22).
-These results are in contrast to findings from 2005 and 2006, when individuals with traditional coverage were more likely to have a choice of health plan than individuals enrolled in CDHPs (Figure 23).
-The survey also found that the percentage of individuals in a CDHP with a choice of health plan grew from 47 percent to 70 percent between 2005 and 2009.
-This may be due to the simple fact that an increasing percentage of the CDHP population works for an employer with 500 or more employees, as shown in Figure 21.
+Sixty-five percent of CDHP enrollees had a choice of health plan, compared with 58 percent of individuals in traditional plans, and 50 percent of those with a HDHP (Figure 21).
+These results are in contrast to findings from 2005 and 2006, when individuals with traditional coverage were more likely to have a choice of health plan than individuals enrolled in CDHPs (Figure 22).
+The survey also found that the percentage of individuals in a CDHP with a choice of health plan grew from 47 percent to 70 percent between 2005 and 2009 before dropping to 65 percent in 2010.
+The decline from 70 percent to 65 percent between 2009 and 2010 was statistically significant.
+The fact that choice of health plan has been growing among CDHP enrollees at least until 2010 may be because an increasing percentage of the CDHP population works for an employer with 500 or more employees (as shown in Figure 20) and that large employers tend to offer more benefit options.

-When individuals have a choice of health plan, there are many reasons why an individual may choose a particular health plan.
-When asked about the main reason for enrolling in a plan, 47 percent of CDHP enrollees reported that they enrolled because of the lower premium, while 47 percent reported that the opportunity to save money in the account for future years was a main reason for enrolling in that plan (Figure 24).
-Among individuals with traditional health coverage, 40 percent cited the good network of providers and 35 percent report the low out-of-pocket costs as the main reasons for enrolling in the plan.
+When offered a choice of health plan, there are many reasons why an individual may choose a particular plan.
+When asked about the main reason for enrolling in a plan, 51 percent of CDHP enrollees reported that they enrolled because of the lower premium, while 46 percent reported that the opportunity to save money in the account for future years was a main reason for enrolling in that plan (Figure 23).
+Among individuals with traditional health coverage, 42 percent cited the good network of providers and 36 percent report the low out-of-pocket costs as the main reasons for enrolling in the plan.